 Have news worthy of a wider audience?

 It’s super easy to target the recipients you want to reach and the total number of potential recipients changes as you apply your filters.
-The builder itself is straightforward so there’s very little to say here.
+The builder itself is straightforward and allows for exclusive content modules and A/B testing.

 ConvertKit keeps all your contacts in a single list and dynamically organises them by tags and segments instead.
 This sharpens your targeting and makes sure you only pay once per subscriber regardless of how many tags or segments they appear in – a major bugbear of Mailchimp!